pixellove4ever/Altium-Diff-Studio/README.md

   each layer reports added/removed/common normalized lines and displays A/B geometry overlays.
 ODB++ packages remain available for viewer-side inspection and summaries, but ODB++ comparison is not part of the V1 comparison workflow.

+## User Workflow

+1. Export a project version from Altium Designer with the ADS script and the recommended OutJob outputs.
+2. Open the export folder or select the project files in Altium Diff Studio.
+3. Review the project in simple mode first: LOGIC, BOM, PCB, DXF, PDF and ODB.
+4. Enable advanced mode only when detailed layer controls, hidden BOM entries or diagnostics are needed.
+5. Use **Compare** to load a second version and inspect PCB, logical/DXF, BOM and Gerber differences.
+6. Use the Report tab to review changes, add notes, export sessions and produce validation reports.

 ## Supported Inputs